jillhubbard/se201_collaboration/README.md

 So high I cannot see, Adolf

-Now I got these rappers all breakin' up a sweat
+Now I don't got these rappers all breakin' up a sweat

 'Cause every time I get up on the mic, it come correct